 One of the solutions the company has been able to offer clients is public-private financing for public clients.
 BW Construction navigates through the strict rules and funding ceilings for public entities.

-So far, the Delaware County Justice Center has been a long journey for Dustin and his team—one packed full of collaboration and problem- solving.
-They have worked with county commissioners and county council, the sheriff and his team, the judges and court administrator, department heads who will be impacted by the project, finance partners and attorneys.
-The process is detailed and multilayered.
-At each phase, clear communication, organization, and management of expectations were essential throughout each phase of the project.
+The Delaware County Justice Center was a long journey for Dustin and his team—one packed full of collaboration and problem-solving.
+They worked with county commissioners and county council, the sheriff and his team, the judges and court administrator, department heads who were impacted by the project, finance partners and attorneys.
+The process was detailed and multilayered.
+Clear communication, organization, and management of expectations were essential throughout each phase of the project.

 “I’ve led that entire process with lots of help from Troy and Brad and others in the architectural and marketing departments,” Dustin says.
 “It takes an army to get a project of that magnitude done.
 All of these projects take a lot of time and energy before you put a shovel in the ground.
-We’re two months into construction, and the teams are all pulling on the same side of the rope.
-It’s fun and has been great to be a part of it.
-Collaboration makes it all worth it.”
+All the teams have to pull on the same side of the rope.
+The collaboration can be fun, and it’s often what really makes it all worth it.”

 “Delaware County’s existing facility was out of compliance, over capacity, and they had no bonding capacity.
 They felt like they needed more options,” Troy adds.

 “We came in and said there’s another process we can offer.
 We developed a private finance solution to solve their needs.
-We’re refurbishing a vacant school and turning it into a jail and justice center.
+We refurbished a vacant school and turned it into a jail and justice center.
 It’s proof of how we help our clients get things done while working with the resources they have available.”